With Emerging Markets as a Tailwind, Aricraft Makers Take Flight

 Many times, I am one of the few Western investors present — for example, when I recently attended air shows in Singapore and Zhuhai, China.
 In the course of my travels, I’ve piloted a flight simulator in Dublin and spent a night on an aircraft carrier in San Diego, watching F-18 flight operations.
 I think this type of up-close research provides a unique advantage in evaluating the outlook for an industry and understanding the below-the-surface forces that are likely to affect its future.

 The rest of the world is discovering air travel.

 Though it’s easy for those of us in the developed world to take jet travel for granted, only 15% of the global population has ever been on an airplane.
 That number is rising as growing consumer income affords more leisure travel.
 After climbing an average of about 5% annually over the past few decades, global air traffic growth has averaged closer to an annual 6.5% in the past three years.
-So far in 2017, it’s up 8%, with air travel in China alone jumping 15%.

 The aerospace industry is also benefiting from strong demand for fuel-efficient aircraft.
 Through most of the postwar era, new planes were about 5% more efficient than the models they replaced.
 Thanks to steady technological advancements, models rolling off the assembly line today have 15% to 20% greater fuel economy.
 That’s significant considering that fuel makes up more than one-quarter of an airline’s costs.

 While there are many parts suppliers and components makers, the industry is dominated at the top by behemoths Boeing and Airbus.
 The duopoly nature of the industry provides some stability and supply discipline.